hashgraph/hedera-improvement-proposal/HIP/hip-000-hts-asset-auto-creation.md

 ## Rationale

 We cannot provide free account creation, for the same DOS risks outlined in HIP-32.
 There is also no reasonable way to convert HTS token units or NFTs into hbar.
-It follows that the only solution to extend `CryptoTransfer` auto-creation to HTS assets is to deduct the account creation fee from the `CryptoTransfer` payer.
+Therefore, a solution to extend `CryptoTransfer` auto-creation to HTS assets is to deduct the account creation fee from the `CryptoTransfer` payer.

 ## User stories